 Using Vinegar or Bleach For Drains

-Believe it or not, using apple cider vinegar for drain smell is actually a really good thing.
+Believe it or not, using apple cider vinegar for a drain smell is actually a really good thing.

 For starters, vinegar is natural (unlike bleach).
 It’s also much less harsh than bleach, so you don’t have to worry about any potential health problems or damage to your pipes.